inform-us/requirements_specifications/rules/CAM-ICU.md

 Operational definition = out of all patients with at least two consecutive RASS scores of -3 to +4 in a shift, what proportion of these patients have at least one CAM-ICU documented per shift on a weekly basis?

 1) Break the week down into fourteen 12-hour shift epochs, seven 08:00-19:59 and seven 20:00-07:59.
-2) For each 12-hour day shift epoch (08:00-19:59), calculate the number of patients with at least two consecutive RASS scores of -3 to +4 in the shift epoch
+2) For each 12-hour day shift epoch (08:00-19:59), calculate the number of patients with at least two consecutive RASS scores of -3 to +4, at least one of which is in this shift
 3) For each every 12-hour day shift epoch, calculate the number of patients that have had at least one positive CAM-ICU score documented that shift
-4)  For each 12-hour night shift epoch (08:00-19:59), calculate the number of patients with at least two consecutive RASS scores of -3 to +4 in the shift epoch
+4)  For each 12-hour night shift epoch (08:00-19:59), calculate the number of patients with at least two consecutive RASS scores of -3 to +4
 5)  For each every 12-hour night shift epoch, calculate the number of patients that have had at least one positive CAM-ICU score documented that shift
    -  Numerator = number of patients that have had at least one CAM-ICU score documented each shift
    -  Denominator =  number of patients with at least two consecutive RASS scores of -3 to +4 in each shift